telerik/winforms-docs/gridview/exporting-data/export-data-in-a-group-to-excel.md

 # Export Data in a Group to Excel

-##

 Sometimes you may need to export just the data in a group in a grouped RadGridView.
-This is possible by using the context menu and its API:
+This is possible by using the context menu:

 1\.
 Create RadContextMenu and get the right-clicked group header row by using the __MouseDown__ event and the __GetGridGroupHeaderRowElement__ method.
 After determining the clicked group row, you can get its child rows.
 Then simply show the context menu: